makrai/notes/coenen1906-visu-bert.md

 ##    3.2.1 Mathematics of embedding trees in Euclidean space

-* Hewitt and Manning ask why parse tree distance seems to correspond specifically to the _square_ of Euclidean distance, and
+* Hewitt and Manning ask
+  * why parse tree distance [corresponds] specifically to the _square_ of Eucl
   * whether some other metric might do better [7]
   * We describe math reasons why squared Euclidean distance may be natural
     * one cannot generally embed a tree, with its tree metric d, isometrically